18F/18f.gsa.gov/_posts/2015-10-30-useiti-what-we-learned-where-were-headed.md

 _Oil drilling is one of many industries included in the Extractive Industries Transparency Initiative (EITI).
 The U.S. Department of the Interior and the USEITI multi-stakeholder group will publish the first report this December._

-During [Sunshine Week](http://www.sunshineweek.org/), we wrote about our progress on the Extractive Industries Transparency Initiative, or EITI, an international coalition organized here by the U.S. Department of the Interior and a multi-stakeholder group that includes representatives from nonprofits, academia, industry and local governments.
+During [Sunshine Week](http://www.sunshineweek.org/), [we wrote about our progress on the U.S. Extractive Industries Transparency Initiative, or USEITI,](https://18f.gsa.gov/2015/03/18/sunshine-week-extractive-industries-transparency-initiative-event/) an international coalition organized here by the U.S. Department of the Interior and a multi-stakeholder group that includes representatives from nonprofits, academia, industry and local governments.
 Since March, the 18F team has worked with the USEITI team